 Daily habits of Uganda Mountain Gorillas

 Gorillas spend about 30% of their time feeding, 30% of their time moving and foraging, and the remaining 40% of the day at rest.
 They are the most terrestrial of the great apes, spending over 90% of their time on the ground.
-They move about on all fours, but can stand upright for short periods, particularly to reach food plants or as part of chest-beating display.
+They move about on all fours, but can stand upright for short periods, particularly to reach food plants or as part of a chest-beating display.

-During the afternoon, the group typically moves a gain before finding a place to spend the night.
+During the afternoon, the group typically moves again before finding a place to spend the night.
 Each gorilla makes its own nest every night save for the infants, who sleep with their mothers until weaned at the age of 3-4 years.
 Nests are usually grouped around the dominant male.
 However, nests may be spread over 100m or more, particularly in groups where several silverbacks are present.
 Night nests are usually used once and jettisoned.
 Typically, gorillas defecate in their nests, and the freshness of the dung is a clue to the age of the nest.

 Sometimes, gorillas may sleep late on rainy days, or on mornings after a long trek.

 Gorilla groups usually move less than 1 Km on average per day, and rarely more than two.
 Longer movements typically follow an aggressive interaction or other events that have stressed the group.
-When travelling, brace yourself for a holy day’s hike if you don’t find feeding sites or you find diarrhetic dung, which is a sign of stressed animals.
+When traveling, brace yourself for a holy day’s hike if you don’t find feeding sites or you find diarrhetic dung, which is a sign of stressed animals.

 Gorilla tracking in Uganda

 Mountain gorillas are a preserve of Bwindi and Mgahinga.
 They are truly special animals, rare, gentle like us yet, yet different.
-Tracking gorillas is an experience of a life time – It leads you into a strange land to meet one of the world’s most endangered species, in their own denizens.
+Tracking gorillas is an experience of a lifetime – It leads you into a strange land to meet one of the world’s most endangered species, in their own denizens.
 This is an experience, which is humbling as it is thrilling.